danielpartida/rekt-analysis/README.md

 Available fields:id, projectName,description, data, fundsLost, fundsReturned, chainIds, category, issueType, token

 ## Future work
+The following points are ideas on how to improve the current implementation
 - Improve the performance of the Streamlit app.
 Another alternative is creating a Dash application where the render is more performant
 - Add text search for searching specific rekt in database